phaxier/Hair-salon/README.md

 # Hair-salon

-Java and Postgres application of a hair salon, 2/26/16
+Java and Postgres application of a hair salon.

 ## Description